ConnorSweeneyDev/SimpleGameEngine/readme.md

 All dependencies are vendored and stored in the `external` directory.
 Version information for dependencies can be found in `external/version_info.txt`.

-### ResourceGenerator
-1. Download the light zip file for the [release](https://github.com/ConnorSweeneyDev/ResourceGenerator/releases) you want.
-2. Put the contents of the extracted folder in `external/ResourceGenerator`.

 ### SDL
-1. Download the source code for the [release](https://github.com/libsdl-org/SDL/releases) you want.
+1. Download the source code (light) for the [release](https://github.com/libsdl-org/SDL/releases) you want.
 2. Put the contents of the extracted folder in `external/SDL2`.
 3. Put a copy of `external/SDL_mixer/include/SDL_mixer.h` in `external/SDL2/include`.

 ### SDL_mixer
-1. Download the source code for the [release](https://github.com/libsdl-org/SDL_mixer/releases) you want.
+1. Download the source code (light) for the [release](https://github.com/libsdl-org/SDL_mixer/releases) you want.
 2. Put the contents of the extracted folder in `external/SDL_mixer`.
 3. Put a copy of `external/SDL_mixer/include/SDL_mixer.h` in `external/SDL2/include`.
 4. Run `external/SDL_mixer/external/download.sh` and remove all git related files in each of the cloned folders.